Community Resource Hub navigators are available in some areas to help families connect to local resources

 - The Follow Along Program is a developmental and social-emotional screening program for children birth to 36 months that is administered through local public health departments.
 Families fill out periodic questionnaires that ask how their child is growing, playing, talking, moving, and acting.
 Children that have concerning screening results are referred for further medical, mental health, and/or educational evaluation and services.

 Head Start supports the comprehensive development of children from birth through age 5 to promote school readiness for young children from low-income families.
 Head Start services include early learning, health, and family well-being.

 - Early Head Start (Birth through 2 years)

 - Home visiting or center-based services and programs for low-income families with infants and toddlers that support child development, parenting skills and self-sufficiency.

 - Head Start (3 through 5 years)

 - Services and programs that prepare low-income families with preschool children (ages 3 - 5) for their transition to public school kindergarten and to support child development, parenting skills and self-sufficiency.

 - Health Care Providers/Clinics

 Visiting a health care provider for routine, well-child checkups is a great opportunity for parents to receive information about immunizations, healthy food choices, ways to keep children active, and tips to help children get ready for school.
 It is also a perfect time for parents and children to ask questions about any development, behavior, or mental health concerns.
-If a child is uninsured or insurance status is not known, contact the local county or tribal C&TC Coordinator for help finding a clinic.

 - Child and Teen Checkups